Last Updated: February 2026

 It's like a store with no cash register.
 How do people buy what you're selling?

 Meet "John" (not his real name).
 John is a talented software developer with 8+ years of experience who's struggling to get interviews.
 Let's examine his LinkedIn profile to see why.
+Want to do the same audit?
+Learn how to view your profile as others see it.

 Profile Photo: John uses a grainy, dark photo where he's wearing sunglasses and a hat.
 You can barely see his face.